Connect with others who understand.

 Typical symptoms of dementia include memory loss or difficulty with one or more of the following:

-• Communication or finding the right words
+• Communication or the ability to find the right words

 • Visual-spatial tasks, such as getting lost in your own neighborhood